-Although the proposed ZSL of 7.62 mm fits well for glued-laminated timber in bending at 30 min standard exposure (fire exposed on three understanding the development of the ZSL suggested in [5], it is clear that the concept is generally flawed as the stress distribution over the depth in a bending member is not constant.
-Further, the two-dimensional temperature distribution in members do not allow for a linear application of the "lumped strength concept" suggested by Figure 2.
-Thus, the simplified model was investigated for beams and columns by several authors and improvements were suggested [6][7][8][9].
-It was found that many fire resistance test results cannot be used for the verification of the ECSM or that results indicate deviating ZSLs.
+The design model ECSM for the design of timber members exposed to fire was based on direct measurements of the strength in tension and compression and the stiffness at various temperatures using clear wood samples.
+The results were overlaid with temperature profiles observed in members exposed to standard fire (Schaffer et al. 1986).
+The relative mechanical properties were lumped together over a depth of about 40 mm.
+Although the proposed ZSL of 7.62 mm fits well for glued-laminated timber in bending at 30 min standard fire exposure (fire exposed on three sides), understanding the development of the ZSL suggested by Schaffer et al. (1986), it is clear that the concept is generally flawed as the stress distribution over the depth in a bending member is not constant.
+Further, the two-dimensional temperature distribution in members does not allow for a linear application of the "lumped strength concept" suggested by Schaffer et al. (1986).
+Thus, the simplified model was investigated for beams and columns by several authors and improvements were suggested by Schmid et al. (2012).
+It was found that many fire resistance test results cannot be used for the verification of the ECSM or that results indicate deviating ZSLs, see Schmid et al. (2014).
 For the revision of EC5, it is expected that an improved ECSM will be proposed for timber beams and columns based on further investigations.
-Also for CLT the ECSM was criticized in literature [10][11].